What are Riders in Insurance?

 Benefits of riders

-Riders are an excellent solution to increase your insurance coverage without buying the new policy.
+Riders are an excellent solution to increase your insurance coverage without buying a new policy.
 Here are some of the key benefits of riders:

 - Affordability: Buying a rider is much more affordable than buying a separate insurance policy.
 Further, there are various types of riders which one can choose as per their needs.
 In this way, it becomes easy to cover oneself at an affordable cost.

-- Flexibility: You can add a rider to any of your insurance policy— term, ULIP, endowment, whole life— and customize your policy as per your needs.
+- Flexibility: You can add a rider to any of your insurance policies - term, ULIP, endowment, whole life— and customisation your policy as per your needs.

 - Tax benefits: Riders are additions to the life insurance policy.
-Therefore, payments towards riders also enjoy tax benefits as per the prevailing tax rules.
+Therefore, payments toward riders also enjoy tax benefits as per the prevailing tax rules.